The surface category and tropical curves: The decomposition theorem

-Since we assume that $A_1, \dots, A_{a-1}$ and $A_{b+1}, \dots, A_{n-1}$ are empty, it follows that $X_1, \dots X_{a-1}$ and $X_{b+2}, \dots, X_n$ are the identity morphisms on $\emptyset$.
-(If they were non-empty, they would contribute another connected component to $X_{0 \to n}$, which is required to be connected.)
-By the definition of the geometric realisation we are allowed to remove the identity morphism $X_1$ and add the adjacent weights $t_0$ and $t_1$.
-Iterating this shows that $\beta \circ \alpha$ simply sends every point to a different representative of the same point, i.e.\ it is the identity. \end{proof}
+Since we assume that $x_1, \dots, x_{c-1}$ and $x_{d}, \dots, x_{n-1}$ are all isomorphic (and hence equal) to $1_\mcC$, it follows that $f_1, \dots f_{c-1}$ and $f_{d+1}, \dots, f_n$ are the identity morphisms on $1_\mcC$.
+(If they were non-identities, they would contribute another connected component to $f_{0 \to n}$, which is required to be connected.)
+By the definition of the geometric realization we are allowed to remove the identity morphism $f_1$ and add the adjacent weights $t_0$ and $t_1$.
+Iterating this shows that $\beta \circ \alpha$ simply sends every point to a different representative of the same point, i.e.\ it is the identity on the bi-simplices with $x_i^0 \not\cong 1_\mcC$ for some $i$.
+In the case where all $x_i^j$ are the unit, as similar but simpler argument shows the same. \end{proof}